Catrionamcd/DolFin-Surf-Shop/README.md

 3. Create an account by entering your email address and a password
 4. Activate the account through the authentication email sent to your email account
 5. Click the new button and select create a new app from the dropdown menu
-6. Enter a name for the application which must be unique, in this case the app name is called views-it.
+6. Enter a name for the application which must be unique, in this case the app name is called dolfin-suf-shop.
 7. Select a region, in this case Europe
 8. Click create app
 ## Attach the PostgreSQL databae